Grawa/brisensor/README.md

 # Note:
-The default i2c bus is 3, you should change this value(...)
+default i2c bus is 3, you should change this value according to ypur rpi configuration (...)

 GPIO 40(Rpi pin 21) needs to be free/NOT connected.
 Select in OAPro day/night settings "GPIO Pin": 21